mengqiding/mengqiding.github.io/_pages/publications.md

 inducing a central theme for critics and users to discuss, as the more the review content of critics and users overlaps, the higher a movie’s revenue

+**MengQi (Annie) Ding** and Avi Goldfarb (2023), “The Economics of Artificial Intelligence: A Marketing Perspective”, <i>Review of Marketing Research</i>, Vol 20,13-26.Full text available at: <a href = "https://www.emerald.com/insight/content/doi/10.1108/S1548-643520230000020002/full/html"> https://journals.sagepub.com/doi/abs/10.1177/00222429221127927</a>

+Abstract: This article reviews the quantitative marketing literature on artificial intelligence (AI) through an economics lens.
+We apply the framework in Prediction Machines: The Simple Economics of Artificial Intelligence to systematically categorize 96 research papers on AI in marketing academia into five levels of impact, which are prediction, decision, tool, strategy, and society.
+For each paper, we further identify each individual component of a task, the research question, the AI model used, and the broad decision type.
+Overall, we find there are fewer marketing papers focusing on strategy and society, and accordingly, we discuss future research opportunities in those areas.

 {% if author.googlescholar %}
   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>